ANKITKISLAYA/Exploring-Neural-Networks/2.TensorFlow/Readme.md

 Contributions to this folder are not currently accepted as it contains basic examples and a specific project.
 However, if you have suggestions, improvements, or spot any issues, please feel free to open an issue on GitHub.

-## License

-This folder is licensed under the [MIT License](../LICENSE).
-Please refer to the LICENSE file for more details.

 ## Contact

-For any additional questions or inquiries, please feel free to reach out to me at [your-email@example.com].
+For any additional questions or inquiries, please feel free to reach out to me at ankitkislaya@gmail.com.

 Thank you for exploring the TensorFlow folder!
 I hope these examples and the handwritten digit recognition project using TensorFlow provide insights into deep learning with TensorFlow and inspire further exploration in the field.